Baby Proofing: How To Help Protect Your Curious Child

 With their newfound mobility and inherent curiosity comes the need to review your home’s safety and you might like to consider these five steps to get you started.

-Although you might not have given much consideration to the contents of your drawers and cupboards beyond convenience, with a little one on the move it’s important to keep certain household objects out of reach.
+You might not have given much consideration to the contents of your drawers and cupboards beyond convenience.
+But, with a little one on the move it’s important to keep certain household objects out of reach.

 Obviously, the areas that you choose to keep locked or secured with a child-proof latch are at your choosing.
-However, some areas you may want to pay special attention to include:
+However, some areas you may want to pay special attention to while baby proofing include:

 Safety latches can help prevent little hands from gaining access to common household items like medicines, cleaners, matches or even sharp cooking utensils.